 The curriculum at Macarthur Anglican School aims to provide both academic learning and wisdom.
 Building a passion for learning in our students and a desire to continue their learning everyday of their lives is an important part of building the academic focus of Macarthur.
 Macarthur holds these principles as fundamental as they are integral to a biblical understanding of humanity.

 This curriculum is well planned and allows for quality learning outcomes for all students.
 It acknowledges diversity and supports personalised learning.
-The content of the teaching and learning programmes addresses a Christian worldview approach to knowledge.
+The content of the teaching and learning programme addresses a Christian worldview approach to knowledge.